yearico

 positively contribute to the strategy, vision, goals and values of the Bank.
 The key objectives of the Policy are:

-• To support the organisation's strategy by helping to build a competitive, high performance and innovative
+• To support the organization's strategy by helping to build a competitive, high performance and innovative

 company with an entrepreneurial culture that attracts, retains, motivates and rewards high-performing